 In 2011, Indiana Senator Richard Lugar named the Zoo a “Lugar Energy Patriot,” to recognize ongoing fiscally responsible energy conservation efforts.
 Since then the Zoo has continued to plan, research and take concrete action steps to be conscious of saving both energy and money.
 For example, the Zoo’s team realigned the St. Vincent Dolphin Pavilion water management system which resulted in a water savings of 4.5 million gallons annually.

-IPL also works alongside the Zoo in putting on the Indianapolis Prize Gala — a celebration of the world’s leading animal conservationists — to purchase carbon offsets in an amount sufficient to balance those associated with the event.
+AES Indiana also works alongside the Zoo in putting on the Indianapolis Prize Gala — a celebration of the world’s leading animal conservationists — to purchase carbon offsets in an amount sufficient to balance those associated with the event.
 The carbon offsets are verified by an accredited third party and are from projects including renewable energy facilities (wind farms), and methane or landfill gas capture.
 These projects reduce greenhouse gas emissions by displacing fossil-fueled power from traditional coal-fired generating facilities.

 As an organization, the Indianapolis Zoo recycles its paper, corrugated cardboard, aluminum, newspaper and mulch thanks to our official recycling partner Ray’s Trash.
 We use landscape and tree trimmings as enrichment for some of our animals.
 The Indianapolis Zoo also has a herbivore manure recycling program.
 Partnering with Ray’s Trash Service, our manure is taken to a special facility located in Indianapolis.
 There the manure is composted and turned into fertilizer — completing the natural cycle.

 Forget about the gold standard — the Zoo is setting the “green” standard with the Simon Skjodt International Orangutan Center’s special roof.